zenna/Lens.jl/README.md

  3
 ```

-The previous call to register used the method `register!(f::Function, filtername::Symbol, lensname::Symbol, kwargs::Bool)`.
+The previous call to register used the method `register!(f::Function, listenername::Symbol, lensname::Symbol, kwargs::Bool)`.
 It took a  function as input and automatically created a `Filter` for us.
 We can of course make the `Filter` explicitly:

 ```julia
 register!(:start_of_loop, Filter(:print_data, print, true, true))